Wehzie/software-catalog/README.md

     - A [Java](http://zettelkasten.danielluedecke.de/) implementation of the Zettelkasten with an old-school user interface.
     - [Neuron](https://github.com/srid/neuron), a Haskell implementation.
 Very cool project, also uses [Nix](https://nixos.org/) and [Matrix](https://matrix.org/).
 [Emanote](https://github.com/srid/emanote), a currently, seemingly, less popular successor to Neuron by the same author.
     - [Obsidian](https://obsidian.md/) is a proprietary, cross-platform, markdown-based note taking tool.
 With a focus on cross-references and building a knowledge graph it's similar to the Zettelkasten.
 Other similar proprietary apps are [Notion](https://www.notion.so/) (client is open source), [Roam Research](https://roamresearch.com/), [RemNote](https://www.remnote.com/) with support for flash cards.
     - [Logseq](https://github.com/logseq/logseq) is an open source Obsidian clone.
 Markdown based format.
 Supports mobile and dekstop.
+Flash-cards are a baked in feature.
     - [AppFlowy.IO](https://github.com/AppFlowy-IO/appflowy) is a Notion clone.
 The tech stack is in Rust and Dart/Flutter.
 The project is in early development as of November 2021 but gaining popularity rapidly with over 8k stars on GitHub.
 The project is open source and AGPL-3 licensed.
 This could be the most promising project in the future.
 Due to Flutter multi platform comes per default.
     - [Foam](https://github.com/foambubble/foam) is a Roam based VSCode extension.
     - Don't allow linking to subsections of a Zettel.
 A Zettel should be atomic and KISS.